 Carbon 14 is an isotope of carbon created naturally in the atmosphere by cosmic rays.
 Living creatures breathe out carbon dioxide and take in carbon by eating.
 Plants take up carbon through photosynthesis.
 Overall, every living thing has a stable natural ratio of carbon-14 to carbon-12.
 When the living thing dies, it stops absorbing new carbon-14.
 The natural ratio begins to change as carbon-14 decays.

-Carbon-14 decays into nitrogen by beta decay over time, but this process takes a long time.
+Carbon-14 decays into nitrogen by beta decay over time.
 The half-life of carbon-14 is 5,720 years, meaning after 5,720 years, the organism will have half the carbon-14 levels it did when it was alive.
 If you measure the amount of carbon-14 in a once living object, you can determine the approximate age of the organism.

 Carbon-14 dating is a great tool to get approximate ages of objects made up of natural materials like cloth and wood.
 It is also good for dating fossils and archeological finds.
 The approximate in approximate ages is because carbon-14 dating assumes the natural ratio between carbon-14 and carbon-12 remains consistent through time.
 Perhaps at an earlier time, Earth was struck by more or less cosmic radiation generating more or less carbon-14.
 If the ratio was significantly different from today, dates generated by this method could be off by a significant amount.